stevejay/middleengine-website/src/posts/2020-06-23-programming-the-nes-the-6502-in-detail.md

           ; and it is followed by an operand.
 ```

-The addressing mode is indicated either by the lack of an operand or, if there is an operand, by the syntax used to define it.
-Using this combination of mnemonic and addressing mode, the assembler can identify which one of the 151 opcodes it should output.
-For example, in all three of the following instructions the operation is 'Add memory to Accumulator with Carry' (which has the mnemonic `ADC`{lang=asm6502}) and the operand value is `$04`, but the syntax used to define that operand differs:
+You state the addressing mode by either omitting an operand or by the syntax you use to define it.
+The assembler uses this combination of mnemonic and addressing mode to identify which of the 151 opcodes to output.
+As an example, let us consider the operation 'Add memory to Accumulator with Carry' which has the mnemonic `ADC`{lang=asm6502}.
+All the following instructions use that mnemonic and an operand value of `$04`, but the syntax used to define the operand differs:

 ```asm6502
 ADC #$04     ; The opcode is $69.